-I sucessfully passed my CAP (certificate of professional competence) for woodworking (ebeniste).
-The CAP is a basic french diploma that enables to work in own shop or at a company, and basically be autonomous in designing/building a furniture that may have veneer.
+I successfully passed my CAP (certificate of professional competence) for woodworking (ebeniste).
+The CAP is a basic French diploma that enables to work in own shop or at a company, and basically be autonomous in designing/building a furniture that may have veneer.
 I passed the option “ebeniste”, which is quite hard to translate, maybe cabinetmaker, maybe fine woodworker, it has to do with veneer management, precision, and proficiency with hand tools.

-This formation is usually done in one year full time.
+This formation is usually done in one-year full time.
 I chose to learn what I could on my free time in a nice association where retired woodworkers teach to other wood lovers.
 I read several books more or less vintage on woodworking subjects, woodworking history and woodworking styles.
 That, and lots of practice for my other woodworking projects.

 There was several topics for this exam.
-One part is about theory :
+One part is about theory:

 - general knowledge about trees and wood, wood products, joinery, tools, process, security, etc.